arun-madhavan-013/xdialtester/README.md

 # xdialtester

 Native application to test DIAL functionality in RDK environment without an app manager or system UI.
+This implentation is based on *XCast* plugin and *RDKShell* for supporting app state management and reporting.
+By default YouTube & Netflix are supported based on `Cobalt` and `Netflix` thunder plugin `callsign` availability.

-The ### Log Levels The application uses color-coded logging:
+### The Log Levels
+The application uses color-coded logging for easy debug:
 - 🔴 **ERROR** (RED): Critical errors
 - 🟠 **WARN** (ORANGE): Warnings
 - 🟢 **TRACE** (GREEN): Debug trace information (enabled with `--enable-trace`)
-- ⚪ **INFO** (DEFAULT): General informationentation is based on XCast plugin and RDKShell for supporting app state management and reporting.
-By default YouTube, Netflix are supported based on `Cobalt` and `Netflix` thunder plugin `callsign` availability.
+- ⚪ **INFO** (DEFAULT): General information

 ## Features